-During Phase I, we have used space-for-time substitutions and combined biophysical and socio-economic primary and secondary data at different scales to analyze effects of conservation and intensification on (1) carbon stock dynamics in soil and vegetation, as well as carbon-related ecosystem services, and (2) the composition of farm-household income, including detailed environmental sources.
-We were able to show at the scale of ecological observation plots, that carbon losses in the vegetation due to increased densities of large herbivores can be offset by carbon gains in soils.
-Surprisingly, carbon stocks in agricultural soils were not smaller than in soils under conservation.
+During Phase I, we have used space-for-time substitutions and combined biophysical and socio-economic data at different scales to analyse effects of conservation and intensification on (1) carbon-stock dynamics in soil and vegetation and carbon-related ecosystem services, (2) the composition of farm-household income, including detailed environmental sources.
+At the local scale of ecological observation plots we were able to show that carbon losses in the vegetation due to increased densities of large herbivores can be offset by carbon gains in soils.
+Surprisingly, soil carbon stocks under agriculture were not smaller than under conservation.
 This phenomenon may be driven by two aspects of farmers’ future-making: a future-oriented soil fertility management, and a preferential selection of fertile land for agriculture.
-The implications for respective social-ecological couplings will be further explored in Phase II.
-At the regional scale, we found that Community-Based Natural Resource Management (CBNRM), albeit positively affecting the presence of large herbivores, also led to net losses in carbon-dense woodland cover in the region.
-Heterogeneous impacts of CBNRM are driven by tourism opportunities.
-In sub-regions with relevant wildlife presence, wildlife conservation has synergistic effects on the woodland cover, while in regions without opportunities for wildlife tourism, agriculture-dominated livelihood strategies have detrimental effects on vegetation cover and corresponding carbon storage.
+The implications for respective social-ecological coupling will be further explored in Phase II.
+At the regional scale, we found that Community-Based Natural Resource Management (CBNRM), although positively affecting the presence of large herbivores, also led to net losses in carbon-dense woodland cover in the region.
+We assume that the heterogeneous impacts of CBNRM are driven by tourism opportunities.
+In sub-regions with relevant wildlife presence, wildlife conservation has synergistic effects on woodland cover, while in regions without opportunities for tourism, agriculture-dominated livelihood strategies have detrimental effects on vegetation cover and corresponding carbon storage.

-Research Areas: Soil science, vegetation ecology, environmental Economics
+Keywords: Soil science, vegetation ecology, environmental Economics

 Unfortunately, current methods to quantify woody biomass and the carbon stored therein are not well-suited for ecosystems that are shaped by frequent disturbances such as elephant browsing.
 In Phase I, we thus developed a novel methodology to estimate woody biomass and carbon in disturbed dryland ecosystems.
 The methodological toolbox also comprises a detailed damage assessment, harnessing the ecological archive of trees for past disturbances.
 Results indicate that in highly disturbed African savannas, previous methods may underestimate woody biomass and the C (carbon) stored therein by up to 90 %.
 With the aid of this novel methodology, we were able to attribute elephant browsing in Namibia’s KAZA area to reduced C storage in woody biomass by 6.4 t C ha-1.
 However, the soil science team found that these C losses were almost compensated by increased C storage in soils (4.7 t C ha-1).
 Hence, rewilding with elephants seems to only have marginal effects on total carbon storage.
 With increasing elephant densities, though, community composition changed considerably, hinting at a non-linear relationship between conservation and biodiversity.